epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-20-awesome-theme-main.markdown

 I have made my own custom SVG source:

-![SVG Source: Tag List][image-ss-svg-taglist]{: .img-responsive }
+![SVG Source: Tag List][image-svg-taglist]{: .img-responsive }

-You might want to alter th eimage yourself to suit your needs.
+You might want to alter the image yourself to suit your needs.

 #### Task List